Cannabis & GMP/GACP: Part 7 - Options

 For GMP, any software used for compliance-related activities must be validated in the facility at the time of certification.
 Even if a system has been validated in another facility in the past, the software will need to be validated in your facility.

+Since quality systems cover so many aspects of the operation, it is possible that more than one software application may be used in a facility for compliance-related activities.
 The facility may have a cannabis management system to track production, but it may also have a separate quality management system or a laboratory management system.
-There may be a learning management system used to tracker worker qualifications plus a financial system that manages supplier-related data.
+There may be a learning management system used to track worker qualifications plus a financial system that manages supplier-related data.

-All systems as well as all equipment would need to be validated during certification, not just the cannabis management system.
+As all of these systems have compliance implications, each one, as well as each piece of related equipment, would need to be validated during certification, not just the cannabis management system.

 However, a cannabis management system should make certification of any quality system easier, especially if it offers comprehensive tracking of all compliance-related processes as well as full auditing and reporting.
 Compliance functionality is one of the main selling points of cannabis management systems.